syscover/shopping-cart/README.md

 Scenarios to consider when applying to the pricing rules
 * We have created discounts over subtotal and total price, but you can not apply both discounts to the same cart.
-* If apply percentage discount and fixed, first will apply percentage discount and last the fixed discount
+* If apply percentage discount and fixed, first will apply fixed discount and last the percentage discount.